 "Industrial class" service refers to situations where the customer plays a much greater role in building and supporting the service, including buying different elements from different vendors and managing installation and support.
-Speeds would be higher - perhaps as high as 100 gigabits per second or more - and quality of service levels could be as high as found in top tier Internet exchanges.
-DS-3 circuits or dark fiber strands are examples of industrial class service.
+Speeds would be higher - perhaps as high as a gigabit per second or more - and quality of service levels could be as high as found in top tier Internet exchanges.
 Large industrial customers frequently buy services directly from middle mile providers.
+T-1 circuits or wholesale fiber connections are examples of industrial class services that are available in West Sacramento.